 Notre Dame Cathedral is located on the île de la Cité in the heart of the city.

-It’s one of the two remaining natural islands in the Seine located in the center of Paris.
+It’s one of the two remaining natural islands in river Seine.

 The official address of Notre Dame is 6 Parvis Notre-Dame – Place Jean-Paul II, 75004 Paris.
 Get Direction

 How to reach Notre Dame

 It is quite easy to access Notre Dame cathedral.